azat-co/node-advanced/README.md

 server.on('connection', socket => {
   socket.write('Enter your command: ') // Sent to client
   socket.on('data', data => {
-    // incoming data from a client
+    // Incoming data from a client
   })

   socket.on('end', () => {